Doing lunges can offer positive effects but you may not like them. Find out what alternatives to lunges can do similar things.

-Lunges, both with body weight and extra weights, are a popular resistance training exercise you can describe as taking big steps.
-Among other benefits, lunges can strengthen your leg muscles, they are a no-equipment exercise you can do at home, low-impact, easy to add external weight to, improve balance, etc.
+Some of the benefits of lunges are that they can strengthen your leg muscles, are a no-equipment exercise you can do at home, are low-impact, are easy to add external weight to, can improve balance, etc.

 Whether you don’t enjoy lunges, you want a more knee, toe, and ankle-friendly alternative, or you want an alternative for any other reason, these alternatives to lunges can offer you some or all of these benefits.

-If you are looking for lunge alternatives because your knees hurt.
-In that case, make sure you implement the right technique before permanently removing lunges from your workouts
+You may be looking for lunge alternatives because your knees hurt during the movement.
+In that case, make sure you tried using optimal technique before removing lunges from your workouts

 - Stand up straight with your feet at more or less shoulder width.